• Facebook

 What is the outcome from PFDD meetings?

-Following the PFDD meeting, MitoAction will summarize the input shared by patients and patient representatives in a Voice of the Patient report, which will be shared with the FDA and published on their website.
+Following the PFDD meeting, MitoAction will summarize the input shared by patients and patient representatives in a Voice of the Patient report, which will be shared with the FDA and other key stakeholders.
 Clinicians, researchers, and industry partners will continue to refer to the summary report as they work on new therapies and treatments.
 Links to meeting materials, including transcripts, webcast recordings, presentation slides, and Voice of the Patient reports can be found on the Condition-Specific Meeting Reports webpage.

 What is Mitochondrial Encephalomyopathy, Lactic Acidosis, and Stroke-like Episodes (MELAS)?